PaperMC/docs/docs/velocity/developers/api/command.md

         CommandManager commandManager = proxy.getCommandManager();
         // Here you can add meta for the command, as aliases and the plugin to which it belongs (RECOMMENDED) CommandMeta commandMeta = commandManager.metaBuilder("test")
-            // This will create new alias por the command "/test"
+            // This will create a new alias for the command "/test"
             // with the same arguments and functionality .aliases("otherAlias", "anotherAlias")
             .plugin(this)